openresty/lua-nginx-module/README.markdown

 This function will not return until all the subrequests terminate.
 The total latency is the longest latency of the subrequests, instead of their sum.

-When you don't know inadvance how many subrequests you want to issue, you can use Lua tables for both requests and responses.
+When you do not know how many subrequests you want to issue in advance, you can use Lua tables for both requests and responses.
 For instance,